-Any eligible law student in a law school accredited by the American Bar Association may, under the conditions stated below, represent a party and appear before any Bankruptey Judgebankruptcy judge, Magistrate Judgemagistrate judge, or District district Court court Judge judge in this District.
+Any eligible law student in a law school accredited by the American Bar Association may, under the conditions stated below, represent a party and appear before any bankruptcy judge, magistrate judge, or district court judge in this District.

 2. Requirements